 TMS Therapy is actually entirely non-invasive and painless.
 While TMS machines used to be unwieldy, loud, and a bit intimidating, recent technological advances have allowed for TMS technology to fit into a machine no larger than a common ultrasound machine, with many devices themselves being no larger than a 10-gallon hat.

-The technology used by Dr. Book at AIM will allow for precision targeting of different areas of the brain.
+The technology used by Dr. Book at Advaita Integrated Medicine will allow for precision targeting of different areas of the brain.
 Through calibration tuned to your personal physiology, we will be able to determine the specific path, and strength of magnetic pulse needed to create a response in underactive areas of the brain associated with your mental illness.

 How Does TMS Therapy Work?